thopkins568-glitch/Tensora-/README.md

 Q: Is this analog/quantum/exotic computing?
 No. Pure classical computation with explicit FLOP metrics.

-Q: Why FLOPs instead of wall time?
+Q: Why FLOPs instead of wall-time?
-Because FLOPs are hardware-independent and test the algorithm, not your CPU.
+Because FLOPs test the algorithm, not your hardware.

 ---